HSF/hsf.github.io/organization/_posts/2021/2021-04-15-coordination.md

 - Focus on high-granularity calorimeters, from simulation to reconstruction
 - Focus on I/O, driven by technology evolution and how this would affect data processing software and facilities

-For next year, we do plan to have a f2f pre-CHEP workshop in Norfolk.
+For next year, we do plan to have a f2f pre-CHEP workshop in Norfolk (has been discussed with Amber).

 See PyHEP 2021 workshop below.